owncloud/ocis/services/proxy/README.md

 -   Signed URL
 -   Public Share Token

-## Automatic quota assignments
+## Automatic Quota Assignments

-It is possible to automatically assign a specific quota amount to new users depending on their role.
+It is possible to automatically assign a specific quota to new users depending on their role.
-To do this you need to add the following config snippet to the proxy.yaml config file.
+To do this, you need to configure a mapping between roles defined by their ID and the quota in bytes.
+The assignment can only be done via a `yaml` configuration and not via environment variables.
+See the following `proxy.yaml` config snippet for a configuration example.

 ```yaml
 role_quotas:
     <role ID1>: <quota1>
     <role ID2>: <quota2>
 ```

-There you need to configure the mapping between the roles by their ID and the quota in Bytes.

 ## Recommendations for Production Deployments